General Principles and Processes of Isolation of Elements

 - Oxidation-reduction reactions

-The choice of isolation process depends on a number of factors, including the element's properties, the starting material, and the desired purity of the final product.
+The choice of isolation process depends on several factors, including the element's properties, the starting material, and the desired purity of the final product.

 Equipment and Techniques

-The equipment and techniques used in the isolation of elements vary depending on the process used.
-However, some basic equipment and techniques are common to most isolation processes.
-This equipment includes:
+The equipment and techniques used vary depending on the process.
+However, some common tools include:

 - Beaker